Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 **Prerequisites**:

+- You should be:
-- You should be in the role of Entra Application Administrator (Application Developer) or Global Administrator to create App registrations and approve permissions.
+  - In the role of Entra Application Administrator (Application Developer) or Global Administrator to create App registrations and approve permissions.
-- You should be a site collection administrator or hold the role of SharePoint Administrator to create a new site.
+  - A site collection administrator or hold the role of SharePoint Administrator to create a new site.

+- You should create an instance of Azure OpenAI and configure deployments for GPT 3.5, and optionally, GPT 4 text language models.
+  - Alternatively, if you do not have access to Azure OpenAI, you can use the Native OpenAI endpoint.

+- Optionally, you can deploy the API Management service and publish (Azure) OpenAI endpoints there.
-- Optionally, you should have an **api-key** for native OpenAI or Azure OpenAI with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+  - You should have an **api-key** for Azure OpenAI, with configured endpoints for GPT 3.5 and, optionally, GPT 4 text language models.
-  - Unless you have configured APIM endpoints.
+    - Alternatively, you should have an **api-key** for Native OpenAI.
-  - For detailed instructions on configuring APIM endpoints, please refer to the product documentation in [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) (pages 11-22).
+  - For detailed instructions on configuring Azure OpenAI and APIM endpoints, please refer to the project documentation in [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) (pages 11-22).

 ## Configurations